Conflux-Chain/conflux-documentation/docs/core/core-space-basics/transactions/tx-fields.md

 ## data

-The data field of the transaction can be left blank or set to a hex-encoded byte array.
+The data field of the transaction **can be left blank** or set to a hex-encoded bytes.
 This can be roughly categorized into three situations:

 * Regular CFX transfer transaction: The `data` field is usually blank, but hex-encoded data can be set as a **transaction remark or postscript**.
 * Contract deployment transaction: `data` needs to be set as the **contract's bytecode and the parameters of the constructor** (if any)